POLLEN cohort

-As part of honoring and embracing leadership and education, corn POLLEN was utilized by Southwestern tribes in recognition of the outstanding leadership attributes of tribal members, and to pray for all living things, as well as educational success and persistence.
+As part of honoring Indigenous leadership in education, corn POLLEN was utilized by Southwestern tribes to recognize outstanding leadership attributes of tribal members, and to pray for all living things, as well as educational success and persistence.

-Recognizing the importance of pathways to community and educational leadership, the University of New Mexico is pleased to announce the POLLEN program.
-Funded by, and in partnership with the New Mexico Public Education Department Public School Indian Education Fund, the POLLEN Program is designed to increase the number of licensed school administrators serving Native American students throughout the state of New Mexico.
+Recognizing the importance of pathways to community and educational leadership, the University of New Mexico is pleased to announce the POLLEN (Promoting our Leadership, Learning, and Empowering our Nations) program.
+Funded by, and in partnership with the New Mexico Public Education Department Indian Education Fund, the POLLEN Program is designed to increase the number of licensed school administrators serving Native American students throughout the state of New Mexico.

-The Educational Leadership Program at the University of New Mexico is actively recruiting our fourth cohort of eligible educators in Native American serving schools who hold an MA degree to pursue their Administrative Licensure.
+The Educational Leadership Program at the University of New Mexico has actively recruited our sixth cohort of eligible educators in Native American serving schools who hold an masters or bachelors degree to pursue their Administrative Licensure.
 Those admitted to the cohort will receive a stipend covering tuition, books, and technology fees in this accelerated pathway to licensure.

-The anticipated cohort start for Cohort 6 is August 2022.
+The anticipated cohort start date is Spring 2025.
 Required coursework will be specifically designed to prepare future principals to be responsive to the needs of Native communities throughout the State of New Mexico.
 All courses will be delivered through a blended online/face-to-face format to ensure access to communities throughout the state, and will center on Native American leadership, vision, epistemology, and culture in addressing current issues in Native American education.

 Eligibility Requirements